How are triathlon bikes different from road bikes?

-The main difference between a road bike and a triathlon bike lies in the positioning of the seat.
-On a triathlon bike, the seat tube is steeper than on a road bike, which forces the hips to sit forward and gives the rider less tension on the quadriceps and hamstrings.
+The main difference between road bikes and triathlon bikes lies in the positioning of the seat post and saddle.
+On triathlon bikes, the seat tube is steeper than on a road bike, which forces the hips to sit forward and ensures that the rider experiences less tension on the quadriceps and hamstrings.
 Road bikes typically have a 72-degree seat tube angle while a triathlon bike has an angle of about 78 degrees; which is a steeper angle.
 This difference puts the rider in a more aero position.

 If you’re crazy enough to think about becoming a triathlete, you probably already have all the equipment you’ll need for the swim and the run.
-But you will need a bike.
+But triathletes need racing bikes too.
 The first question is what’s best for a novice.
-If you are a beginner, www.triathlete.com suggests that you may be better off, in the beginning, at least, with a road bike.
+If you are a beginner, www.triathlete.com suggests that you may be better off starting with a road bike.
 “Road bikes are versatile and well suited for just about anything,” they write.
-“Triathlon bikes can be trickier to handle than a traditional road bike.
-They are made for going fast in a straight line and are not ideal for group riding or easy endurance rides.
+“Tri bikes can be trickier to handle than a traditional road bike.
+They are made for going fast in a straight line and are not ideal for road races, group riding, or easy endurance rides.
 Every triathlete should own a road bike but not every triathlete should own a tri bike.”

 The next question you need to ask about triathlon bikes is: aluminum or carbon frame?
-The decision will make a difference in how the bike feels during the ride.
-While aluminium frames can be as light as those made of carbon, aluminium tends to put up a harsher ride.
-If you can’t afford a carbon frame, you can still get a good ride on the aluminium frame by matching it with high-quality tires and making sure they are always inflated to the recommended pressure.
+The decision will make a difference in price points and how the bike feels during the ride.
+Aluminum ones can be as light as a carbon frame, but aluminum tends to provide a harsher ride.
+Can’t afford a carbon-fibre frame?
+You can still get a good ride and great power transfer on an alloy frame by matching it with high-quality wheels and tires and making sure they are always inflated to the recommended pressure.

 A good road bike for a beginner is the Cannondale CAAD12 105 with Shimano 105 parts.
 It will set you back about $1,600.
-An excellent beginner’s tri bike is the gorgeously designed Ventum Z with Shimano Ultegra parts, priced at about $3,500.
+In terms of beginner triathlon bikes, check out the gorgeously designed Ventum Z race bike with Shimano Ultegra parts, priced at about $3,500.

 There’s no doubt that cycling challenges can be a great motivation booster for the right person.
-The only question I still have is: are you sure you want to do this?
+The only question I still have is, are you sure you want to do this?